WPChill/strong-testimonials/readme.txt

 8. Template files and template functions.

 == Changelog ==

+= 2.5.7 - May 11, 2016 =
+* New "No Quotes" template.
+* Restrict the CSS Classes setting to names only; not to be used for custom CSS rules.
+* Update the Guide.

 = 2.5.6 - April 24, 2016 =
 * Compatible with [Bretheon](http://themes.muffingroup.com/?theme=bretheon) theme.